seungwooLee00/Chatbot/README.md

 ## Additional Notes
 - Ensure the data files are preprocessed and correctly formatted before uploading them into the Data folder.
 - For more advanced usage or integration, consult the codebase documentation.

+##Acknowledgments

+- Built using LangChain for retrieval and document processing.
+- Data preprocessing inspired by official Sogang University resources.